-The total number of participants and beneficiaries covered by the Plan on the Valuation Date was 97,814.
-Of this number, 7,874 were active participants, 67,105 were retired or separated from service and receiving benefits, and 22,835 were retired or separated from service and entitled to benefits in the future.
+The total number of participants and beneficiaries covered by the Plan on the Valuation Date was 18,857.
+Of this number, 18,668 were retired or separated from service and receiving benefits, and 189 were retired or separated from service and entitled to benefits in the future.
+There are no active participants in the Plan.